MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/memory-properties.md

 [!INCLUDE[appliesto-sqlas-all-aas-pbip](../includes/appliesto-sqlas-all-aas-pbip.md)]

 Analysis Services pre-allocates a modest amount of memory at startup so requests can be handled immediately.
 Additional memory is allocated as query and processing workloads increase.
 By specifying configuration settings, you can control the thresholds at which memory is released.
-For example, the **HardMemoryLimit** setting specifies a self-imposed out-of-memory condition (by default, this threshold is not enabled), where new requests are rejected outright until more resources become available.

 > [!NOTE]
 > [QueryMemoryLimit](#querymemorylimit) is the only Memory property that applies to Power BI.